thejaswinid15/Sample/README.md

 # Sample
-working on git and github
+working on GIT and GIThub
+commands pull push commit